-The impact of growth in the number of customers year over year was partially offset by warmer weather in 2015 compared to the prior year.
-The average number of natural gas customers served has increased by 1.8% compared to the prior year.
-For the full year, based on weather data collected in the Company's service areas, there were 2.3% fewer Heating Degree Days in 2015.
-Estimated weather-normalized gas therm sales, excluding decoupled sales, were up four percent in 2015, led by a year over year increase of eight percent in gas therm sales to large C&I customers.
+Unitil's total therm sales of natural gas increased 1.5% in 2015 compared to 2014.
+The impact of growth in the number of customers year over year was partially offset by warmer winter weather in 2015 compared to the prior year.
+The average number of natural gas customers served increased by 1.8% in 2015 compared to the prior year.
+For the full year, based on weather data collected in the Company's service areas, there were 2.3% fewer Heating Degree Days in 2015 compared to 2014.
+The Company estimates that weather-normalized gas therm sales, excluding decoupled sales, were up 4% in 2015 compared to 2014, led by a year over year increase of eight percent in gas therm sales to large C&I customers.